Apple Card Review: A Detailed Look

-The Apple Card is a new cash-back store credit card from Apple that has no fees and generous rewards structure for Apple devotees.
+The Apple Card is a cash-back credit card from Apple that has no fees and a generous rewards structure for Apple devotees.

-What makes this card unique is that, if you’re approved for the card, Apple gives you a digital version of the card you can use within hours of being approved rather than having to wait days or weeks for the physical card to arrive.
+If you’re approved, Apple gives you a digital version of the card you can use within hours rather than having to wait days or weeks for the physical card to arrive.

 Like its other products, Apple has invested a lot of effort into marketing the Apple card as something innovative.
-However, it uses the same type of rewards structure you’ll find with other cards but with one small, beneficial variation we’ll talk about in a few minutes.
+However, it uses the same type of rewards structure you’ll find with other cards but with one small, beneficial variation.

 3% on Apple Purchases and 2% on Apple Pay Purchases

-Like most store credit cards, Apple will give you extra bonuses for Apple-related purchases.
+Like most rewards credit cards, Apple will give you extra bonuses for Apple-related purchases.

-You’ll also earn 3% back on Uber and Uber Eats purchases, too.
+You’ll also earn 3% back on Uber and Uber Eats purchases.

 To give you an idea of how this works, we’ll use an Apple Music subscription as an example.